sagemath/sagewiki_to_gh-2022-10-10/education3.md

 == Logistics ==

  * June 16, 17 and 18 are expected to be full days.
 So plan to travel on June 15 and June 19.
+ * [[days31|Sage Days 31]] will happen the same week at the University of Washington.

- * Lodging will likely be arranged at the Collegiana Inn near the UW campus.
+ * Lodging will likely be arranged for participants at the Collegiana Inn near the UW campus.
 Details later.
  * See the [[uw-local-info|local information page]] for more specifics.

 <<Anchor(schedule)>>